Chapter 25 : Carry That Weight

-“Yeah, that’s pretty great,” I said sardonically.
+“Yeah, that’s pretty great,” I said dryly.
 “I’ve always wanted my own personal ghost.”

 “Plus, as they say, dead people tell no tales,” Charlotte continued, “so obviously I’d want to stick around and get all the dirt from living people anyway.
 I wouldn’t let something silly like death get in the way of gossip.”